pjirvine/GEOL0013_geoengineering/README.md

 jupyter notebook

 # 5. Use the jupyter notebook navigator to navigate to the unzipped folder.
 You may need to move the folder to the folder that the jupyter notebook navigator has open.

+# 6. Open the "practical_notebook.ipynb" file with jupyter and start following the instructions there.